The director of Miss Hokusai talks of his aims and inspirations

 The UK Premiere of Miss Hokusai took place at Scotland Loves Anime at the Glasgow Film Theatre on Saturday 10th October 2015 with Keiichi Hara in attendance.

-Miss Hokusai will be released by Anime Ltd as an Ultimate Edition Blu-ray/DVD set as well as on Blu-ray and DVD from 14th November 2016.
+Miss Hokusai is released by Anime Ltd as an Ultimate Edition Blu-ray/DVD set as well as on Blu-ray and DVD.